Mary Baker Eddy: Building a church

-Her students spread across the country practicing healing, and instructing others.
+Her students spread across the country practicing Christian Science, and instructing others, and in the 1890s to the United Kingdom and Germany.
 Eddy authorized these students to list themselves as Christian Science Practitioners in the church's The Christian Science Journal.
 She also founded the Christian Science Sentinel, a weekly magazine with articles about how to heal and testimonies of healing.

 When the church re-organized in 1892, Eddy was made the leader of the church as "Pastor Emeritus".
-In 1895, she ordained the Bible and Science and Health as the pastor.
+In 1895, she ordained the Bible and Science and Health as the church's religious texts.
+As the leader of the church, Eddy was often called "Mother" by her followers.